 Maybe you’re concerned about animal welfare and the health of the environment.
 Maybe you’re trying to incorporate more fruits and vegetables into your diet, lower your cholesterol, or avoid dairy allergens.
 Maybe you’re just a foodie who loves to prepare great ethnic food!
 Whatever the reason for your interest in ethnic vegan food, you’re in luck.
 Ethnic foods offer delicious possibilities for vegetarians and vegans (and everyone else).

 The Ethnic Vegan website is a labor of love.
-Back in the day, Sue and Ruth were co-workers who swapped recipes over their cubicle wall.
+Back in early 2000s, Sue and Ruth were co-workers who swapped recipes over their cubicle wall.
 Now they swap recipes in cyberspace, and they get together whenever possible to drink wine and concoct new recipes.
 The commonly held notion that vegetarian and vegan foods are unpalatable drives them crazy, and they’re out to prove how delicious vegan foods can be!

 I stopped eating meat shortly before New Year’s Eve in 1989.
 I thought that becoming a vegetarian might be difficult, and that entering a new decade would provide inspiration to persevere.
 In reality, eliminating meat from my diet made me feel great, and I didn’t miss it.

 Back in the early ’90s, vegetarian convenience foods were not as widely available as they are today.
 Learning to cook was an important part of following this lifestyle.
 So I learned, and I loved it.
 Eliminating dairy products from my diet made me feel even better.
 Instead of feeling limited by fewer food choices, I felt inspired to learn about other cultures and cuisines and to explore incorporating new ingredients.